 Saturday, December 7

 The interview day consists of presentations about the program by faculty and residents, four to five interviews with two to three faculty members each, lunch and a tour of the facilities.
 Candidates are invited to an informal dinner with the residents in downtown Portland.
 We do not rank candidates without interviewing and we do not offer alternate dates.
-Last year, we offered 46 interviews out of 534 applications received.
+Last year, we offered interviews to 46 candidates out of 534 applications received.
 Detailed information about the day is included with the invitation to interview.

 For additional information about the application process, please contact: Susan Minnieweather at 503-494-9255.

-View a sampling of our faculty research activities.
+Find a sampling of our faculty research activities.

 Living in Portland

 Portland, Oregon is famous for its natural beauty and vibrant city life.
 Situated at the confluence of Willamette and Columbia Rivers, Portland offers easy access to the Oregon Coast, Mt.
 Hood, and the Columbia River Gorge.
 With a mild climate all year around, the city offers great parks, walkable neighborhoods, and a sophisticated public transit system.
 Local music, food and drinks regularly draw national attention, yet the restaurants and entertainment remain accessible.

 In recent years, Portland's housing market has become more expensive, but remains more affordable than other cities on the West Coast with good options close to the hospital.